acenet-arc/vm-management/README.md

 ## Inventory setup

-Wordpress and Omeka default variable values are set in [`group_vars/website_hosts/defaults.yml`](group_vars/website_hosts/defaults.yml) which can be overridden per site in the `inventory.yml` file.
-The majority of variables describing how sites are configured are set in the inventory.yml file.
+Wordpress and Omeka default variable values are set in [`group_vars/website_hosts/defaults.yml`](./playbooks/group_vars/website_hosts/defaults.yml) which can be overridden per site in your `inventory.yml` file.
+The majority of variables describing how sites are configured are set in your inventory.yml file.
 Use [`inventory-example.yml`](inventory-example.yml) as a template for creating your own `inventory.yml` file.

 # Usage

 * Run a playbook
   `$ ansible-playbook -i ./inventory.yml playbooks/<playbook-file-name>`
-* Update and upgrade all hosts, rebooting if needed
+* Update and upgrade apt repo and packages all hosts, rebooting if needed
   `$ ansible-playbook -i ./inventory.yml ./playbooks/update_apt_packages.yml`
-* limiting a play to a specific group of hosts (e.g. `dockerhosts_dev`)
+* Limiting a play to a specific group of hosts (e.g. `dockerhosts_dev`)
   `$ ansible-playbook -i ./inventory.yml -l dockerhosts_dev ./playbooks/update_apt_packages.yml`

-* Creating a new VM
-  To create a new VM to be managed by ansible use the [`ansible-client-cloud-init-example.yml`](ansible-client-cloud-init-example.yml) when creating the VM and then add it to the `inventory.yml`
+  Where `dockerhosts_dev` are a host group defined in your `./inventory.yml` file.
+ * Creating, configurating, updating, and backing up sites on hosts defined in `./inventory.yml`
+  `$ ansible-playbook -i ./inventory.yml -l dockerhosts_dev ./playbooks/manage_sites.yml`

 # Managing backups

-Here is how to manage restic backups to an openstack object store from the command line.
-This setup is not needed if you are interacting with backups using ansible playbooks, instead those use `./group_vars/wp_hosts/secrets.yml` file.
+This section describes how to manage restic backups to an openstack object store from the command line.
+This setup is not needed if you are interacting with backups using ansible playbooks, instead those use the variables defined in your `./inventory.yml` file.

 ## Set restic environment variables

-Set restic environment variables to those in your `./group_vars/wp_hosts/secrets.yml` file:
+Set restic environment variables to those in your `./inventory.yml` file for a particular host:

   `$ export RESTIC_BACKUP_URL="{{ restic_backup_url }}"`
   `$ export RESTIC_PASSWORD="{{ restic_backup_repo_password }}"`